Archive for June, 2010

 Let’s say you have a folder full of images that you want to sequence together as frames in an animated GIF.
-You can find special programs online to do this, but with some of the new features of Adobe Photoshop CS5, it’s quite fast and simple.
+You can find special programs online to do this, but with some of the new features of Adobe Photoshop, it’s quite fast and simple.

 1. Gather the images you want to animate into one folder.

-6. In the Animation palette menu (found at the top right corner of the palette), click Make Frames From Layers.
+4. In the Animation/Timeline palette menu (found under this button at the top right corner of the palette: PsPaletteMenu), click Make Frames From Layers.
 You can also click Reverse Frames if needed.
 This will take each layer in your document and set it as an individual frame in the animation.

-7. Now we will change the duration of each frame.
+5. Now we will change the duration of each frame.
 Make sure you are in frame view, not timeline view.
-If you do not see thumbnail icons of your layers in the Animation palette, click the icon in the lower right corner (the hover text will say “Convert to Frame Animation”).
-Now, back in the Animation palette menu, click Select All Frames.
+If you do not see thumbnail icons of all your layers in the Animation/Timeline palette, click the icon in the lower right corner (the hover text will say “Convert to Frame Animation”).
+Now, back in the Animation/Timeline palette menu, click Select All Frames.

 You will now have an animated GIF taken from a folder full of the individual frames.
-In fact, as long as each frame exists as a separate layer in Photoshop, the Animation palette can be used to create the GIF.
-But, with CS5 it is easy to make separate layers from a folder of the individual frames as described.
+In fact, as long as each frame exists as a separate layer in Photoshop, the Animation/Timeline palette can be used to create the GIF.
+But, with CS5, CS6, or Creative Cloud (CC) it is easy to make separate layers from a folder of the individual frames as described.

 How to select the same sub-objects in multiple copies of a group in Adobe Illustrator